2018 WTA Elite Trophy: Singles

 † The player's ranking at the time did not qualify her to play this event.
 Accordingly, the player's next best result is counted in its place.

-‡ The player was not a Top 20 player at the end of 2017 and therefore not required to count her two best Premier 5 results.
+‡ The player was not a Top 20 player at the end of 2017 and therefore, was not required to count her two best Premier 5 results.
 Accordingly, the player's next best result is counted in its place.

 ± Muguruza incurred a zero-point penalty for her late withdrawal from Montreal since she was a top 10 player at the end of 2017.